RPyC - Transparent, Symmetric Distributed Computing

 For an introductory reading (that may or may not be slightly outdated), David Mertz wrote a very thorough Charming Python installment about RPyC, explaining how it’s different from existing alternatives (Pyro, XMLRPC, etc.), what roles it can play, and even show-cases some key features of RPyC (like the security model, remote monkey-patching, or remote resource utilization).

-- Secure - employs a Capability based security model; intergrates easily with SSH
+Secure - employs a Capability based security model; integrates easily with SSH

 ctypesmodule (or open the